• Skip to primary navigation

 Even though this pie crust is easy to make, it's because these crust-making tips help ensure it turns out delicious every time.

-1. Measure the ingredients accurately
+1. Measure the Ingredients Accurately

 This goes for both the liquid ingredients (melted butter) and dry ingredients (flour, graham crackers and sugar).
 If you've taken my baking class, this probably sounds familiar, but measure the ingredients by weight - needs to be weighed, use a digital scale like this one for that, but the rest of the ingredients can be measured by cups.
 The reason why is that once you process the graham crackers into crumbs, the cup measurement is even across the board.